 That person is you.

-I know you feel unqualified and inadequate to the task.
+I know you feel unqualified and inadequate for the task.
 That is part of the reason that you are the right choice.
 Humility is needed to discuss our faith.

 What practical steps can we take to rebrand Christianity today?